 Blogging can be as simple or as in-depth as you want it to be.
-There are layers upon layers that can be delved into if you wish to really get down to the nitty-gritty of blogging.
+There are layers upon layers that can be delved into if you wish to really get down to the nitty-gritty of the process.
 Most of us know the basics, but how many of us really know how blogs work at the top level?

 Why?
 Well, you’re catering to a specific audience of people here.
 The internet is enormous!
-You’re competing with thousands of other blogs in your niche.
+You’re competing with thousands of other sites in your niche.
 The chances of you standing out are not large when you’re all doing the same thing.

 If you get specific though, immediately your competition pool narrows.
 People who are searching for specific recipes will be more likely to land on your site.
-Of course, people who are simply looking around will always have the chance of landing on your blog too.
+Of course, people who are simply looking around will always have the chance of landing on your site too.
 But you’re beginning to form a following of people who like your content for the specificity.
 This is a very key point when it comes to how blogs work.

 You also want to eventually find yourself in the position of being considered as an expert in your niche.
-This is when you get the attention of people such as influencers, and that can skyrocket your blog’s growth.
+This is when you get the attention of people such as influencers, and that can skyrocket your site’s growth.
 It starts, though, by showing your knowledge in a specific area – not being a Jack of all trades.

 Break your articles up into:

 You want readers to be able to pick out chunks and not be scared off by a wall of text.
 Also, choose your font carefully – some things are far more work to read than others.

 Bold phrases that you want to stand out, add hyperlinks, break it up with a picture here and there.
 Get creative – you want your readers to be able to skim through it but get the info they need.